CoreFearSand/inivitu/README.md

 ✔ parse json save static data into database

-- parse wars into database
 - create frontend for database (ongoing)
+- parse wars from save to database
+- parse goods from save to database